-Secondary & Secondary Trades Training:
+Secondary & Secondary Trades Training (Dual Credit):

-Regional Coordination Committees may elect to host separate Secondary Level competition for both regular secondary students & secondary students that are enrolled in trades training.
+Regional Coordination Committees may elect to host separate Secondary Level competitions for both regular secondary students & secondary students that are enrolled in trades training/dual credit courses.
 Separate medals can be awarded for both.
-If the Regional Technical Host Committee agrees to do this, they will be responsible for determining which order the students will qualify for the Provincial Competition and will provide one list only with students in order of priority to qualify into the Provincial.
-The Regional Coordination Committee must notify Skills Canada British Columbia early enough to get additional medals to the Region in time.
-Provincial Competitions will not have separate secondary categories.
+If the Regional Technical Host Committee agrees to do this they will follow the following criteria for sending a competitor to Provincials: